proftak/modules/0438/mdModule.md

 ---

 There is no limit to how many courses can be on this individual preference, but the listed courses (and sections there of) should be *regularly* taught by the individual, and the individual must be willing to help update the curriculum of the listed courses.

+"Regularly" in this context means a high percentage of teaching a section whenever the course is offered.
+In the case of a new faculty member (on tenure track), "regularly" may not be applicable, the qualification can then be based on what courses the individual was hired to teach.

 In the case that a course is on one single individual preference, the individual must be responsible for the maintenance and updates of the curriculum.